Horror Fiction in the 20th Century

 Providing an indispensable resource for academics as well as readers interested in the evolution of horror fiction in the 20th century, this book provides a readable yet critical guide to global horror fiction and authors.

-Horror Fiction in the 20th Century encompasses the world of 20th century horror literature and explores it in a critical but balanced fashion.
-Readers will be exposed the world of horror literature, a truly global phenomenon during the 20th century.
+Horror Fiction in the 20th Century encompasses the world of 20th-century horror literature and explores it in a critical but balanced fashion.
+Readers will be exposed to the world of horror literature, a truly global phenomenon during the 20th century.